-I direct Core Education UK, where I am responsible for the National Archive of Educational Computing and I am also Assistant Professor in Trinity College Dublin responsible for the MSc Technology and Learning.
+I direct Core Education UK, where I am responsible for the National Archive of Educational Computing and I am also a researcher in Trinity College Dublin, working on OurKidsCode and also for CESI building a community of practice for educators interested in computing.

-Until recently (July 2013) I was Reader in Distributed Learning working on the Inter-Disciplinary Inquiry-Based Learning project in the Institute for Educational Cybernetics at the University of Bolton since 2007.
+Until July 2013 I was Reader in Distributed Learning working on the Inter-Disciplinary Inquiry-Based Learning project in the Institute for Educational Cybernetics at the University of Bolton since 2007.
 From Nov 2012 until Sep 2013 I was also a Research Fellow in the School of Information Systems, Computing and Mathematics at Brunel University.

 From 2005 to 2006 I was head of Ultralab and worked with Stephen Heppell from 1990 to build it.